Almantask/CSharp-From-Zero-To-Hero/README.md

 Such checks and more, can only be verified by **mocks**.
 Use them when you want to setup custom test behaviour and verify the amount of time a method was called.
 DO NOT test mocks, just use them to escape existing abstracted dependencies (whatever virtual methods).

+Time to continue the journey of unit testing code.
+Try to use mocks where one class depends on another class (interface).

 #### Task
 Unit test ``/Gambling/Games``.